openframeworks/ofBook/chapters/ofSketch/chapter.md

 }
 ```

 If you are coming from Processing, this should be extremely familiar.
 To add global functions and variables, simply add them to this project file.
-You don't need to prefix any identifiers (variables, functions, etc...) with `ofApp` (or the older `testApp`). **[mh: not sure you even need to mention the testApp bit]**
+You don't need to prefix any identifiers (variables, functions, etc...) with `ofApp`.

 ```cpp
 // global variables go up here